jessepav/lacygoill-wiki-backup/weechat/secured_data.md

 #### This doesn't help!

-Then try to find a MWE:
+Then try to find a MRE:

     $ echo 'this is my passphrase' >/tmp/passphrase
     $ weechat -d /tmp/.weechat